hyperledger/indy-hipe/text/please-duplex/README.md

 It is architecturally clean, and efficient, to build a request-response behavior out of async primitives, and it is easy to adapt such primitives to HTTP as well as all the other transport choices.
 The opposite is not true.
-Therefore, we had to model agent communication with an async message-passing paradigm that assumes none of HTTP's convenience.
+Therefore, we had to model agent communication with a one-way, async message-passing paradigm that assumes none of HTTP's convenience.
 Thinking of agents as if they communicated by email is a more accurate mental model than thinking of them as client and server.